Central Sulawesi

-Central Sulawesi (Indonesian: Sulawesi Tengah) is a province of Indonesia located at the centre of the island of Sulawesi.
+Central Sulawesi (Indonesian: Sulawesi Tengah) is a province of Indonesia located in the north-central part of the island of Sulawesi.
 The administrative capital and largest city is located in Palu.
-The province borders the provinces of Gorontalo to the east, by Southeast Sulawesi, South Sulawesi, and West Sulawesi to the south, and shares maritime borders with East Kalimantan to the west, North Maluku to the east, and Malaysia and the Philippines to the north.
+The province borders those of Gorontalo to the east and Southeast Sulawesi, South Sulawesi, and West Sulawesi all to the south, and also shares maritime borders with East Kalimantan to the west, North Maluku to the east, and Malaysia and the Philippines to the north.

 The 2010 census recorded a population of 2,635,009 for the province, and the 2020 Census recorded 2,985,734, of whom 1,534,706 were male and 1,451,028 were female.
-The official estimate as at mid 2023 was 3,086,750 (comprising 1,583,650 males and 1,503,100 females).
-According to BPS (Indonesia's Central Statistics Bureau), Central Sulawesi has an area of 61605.72 km2, but the sum of the area figures submitted by the regencies and city is actually 65863.75 km2; in either case, the province has the largest area among all provinces on Sulawesi Island, and has the second-largest population on Sulawesi Island after the province of South Sulawesi.
+The official estimate as at mid 2025 was 3,156,100 (comprising 1,617,220 males and 1,538,880 females).
+According to BPS (Indonesia's Central Statistics Bureau), Central Sulawesi has an area of 61496.98 km2; the province has the largest area among all provinces on Sulawesi Island, and has the second-largest population on Sulawesi Island after the province of South Sulawesi.

 It is bordered by the province of Gorontalo to the north, and by West Sulawesi, South Sulawesi and South East Sulawesi provinces to the south, by Maluku across the Molucca Sea to the east, and by the Makassar Strait to the west.
 The province is inhabited by many ethnic groups, such as the Kaili, Tolitoli, etc. The official language of the province is Indonesian, which is used for official purposes and inter-ethnic communication, while there are several indigenous language spoken by the Indigenous peoples of Central Sulawesi.
 Islam is the dominant religion in the province, followed by Christianity which is mostly adhered to by the people in the eastern part of the province.